Most Popular Roulette Strategies

 |Corners (4 numbers)||8:1||10.81%|

-Below you’ll find a list of the major roulette strategies.
+As a concise guide to Roulette online strategy, below you’ll find a list of the major roulette strategies.
 Some strategies will work better than others, and which one you pick may depend on your own style.
 We’ve described each one in detail, as well as any shortcomings it may have.

 1. Martingale Strategy